 FASTER CURING TIMES

 The membranes special fleece layers enhance the curing process.
-It increases tile adhesion by up to 5 times sooner, allowing for grouting of the tiles easier.
+It increases tile adhesion by up to 5 times and grouting can be done sooner.

 TIME IS MONEY